kugarg/Pain-Biomarker-TBI/README.md

 </ol>

 <h3 id="introduction">Introduction</h3>
-<p>Tick-borne illnesses, especially those caused by Borrelia, are increasing globally, with late-stage symptoms often leading to Post-treatment Lyme disease syndrome (PTLDS).
+<p>Tick-borne illnesses, especially those caused by Borrelia, are increasing globally, with late-stage symptoms often leading to Post-treatment Lyme disease syndrome (PTLDS) or Chronic Lyme Disease (CLD).
 This study explores the relationship between pain and biomarkers in TBI patients from an Irish hospital, assessing changes from baseline (T0) to follow-up (T2) post-antibiotic treatment.</p>

 <h3 id="data">Data</h3>
 <p>The data folder contains a CSV file with the following columns:</p>